veselov/gitlab-nginx-auth/README.md

 # specify the amount of seconds the responses should be cached for.
 # Cache is reloaded after expiration, or if the user does not have any
 # of the groups required by the resource (so if the user is added to a
-# missing group, it's not necessary to wait until the cache is expired
+# missing group, it's not necessary to wait until the cache expires
 # until the effects are registered)
 # data-cache-sec: 3600